graphcore/tutorials/feature_examples/popart/custom_operators/README.md

 The leaky rectified linear unit (Leaky ReLU) takes a tensor as input, then returns `x` for any element `x >= 0` and `x * alpha` for any element `x < 0`, where `alpha` is provided as a scalar attribute to the operator.
-This contains a python script that demonstrates how to load the op into the python runtime, build and then execute a model that uses a custom op with the python API.
+This contains a python script that demonstrates how to load the operator into the python runtime, build and then execute a model that uses a custom operator with the python API.

-### Building the Leaky ReLU op example
+### Building the Leaky ReLU operator example

 1) Prepare the environment.